udaynp/ec2-creation-with-yaml-boto3/README.md

 # ec2-creation-with-yaml-boto3

-run python ec2_user_file.py region subnetid
+run python ec2_user_file.py region subnetid securitygroup

-and also need to add security group
-Presently see some issue with root
+Presently see some issue with root that is the reasom used amazon1 where bydefault we get ext4